Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 1. Practice Mindfulness and Meditation

 Why it works: Mindfulness pulls you out of a stressful "what-if" future and into the present moment.
-Meditation, especially, helps calm the nervous system by slowing your heart rate and lowering cortisol (the stress hormone).
+Meditation, especially, helps calm the nervous system by slowing your heart rate and lowering cortisol (the hormone).
 It trains your brain to observe thoughts without getting swept away by them.

 How to start: You don't need a special cushion or an hour of silence.
 Start with a 5-minute guided meditation using a free app or simply focus on your breath.
 Notice the sensation of air entering and leaving your body.
 When your mind wanders, gently bring it back.